mhaddy/FeedGoo/README.md

 @reboot python /home/mhadpi/FeedGoo/v1/feedgoo.py &
 ```

-Uses [schedule](https://github.com/dbader/schedule) to operate the servo at the designated times.
+Uses [Twython](https://github.com/ryanmcgrath/twython) for Twitter-integration so follow its docs to get your Consumer Key, Consumer Secret, etc. Also uses [schedule](https://github.com/dbader/schedule) to operate the servo at the designated times.
 Very powerful scheduler that doesn't rely on cron.

 If you notice that the schedule isn't operating correctly and you want to trigger the servo immediately on an ad hoc basis, do the following: